konsumer/plymouth-theme/README.md

 plymouth-set-default-theme notnull
 ```

-Then add somethign liek this to your `/boot/cmdline.txt`:
+Then add something like this to your `/boot/cmdline.txt`:

 ```
 quiet splash plymouth.enable=1 plymouth.ignore-serial-consoles